Greg-HUN/hello-world/README.md

 # hello-world
 First GitHub repository
-Chemistry student trying to write codes in GitHub.
+PhD Sutdent in Chemistry trying to write codes in GitHub.